an-it-a/txt2img-demo/README.md

 <hr/>

 ## Cloud storage
-This project requires 1 Cloud Storage bucket to store the models
+This project requires 1 Cloud Storage bucket to store the output results
 ### Folders:
-1. ckpts
-    * checkpoints
-2. embeddings
-    * textual embeddings
-3. vae
-    * vae
-4. output
+1. output
     * output results will be stored here

 ## Cloud Run Setup